chadagreene/ice-shelf-geometry/notes/README_issm_model_setup_files.txt

 All data in these files are on the ITS_LIVE 240 m grid.

-The four experiments:
+The five experiments:
 1. Observed calving 1997 to 2021: 24 ~annual masks are in icemask_composite.mat.
 2. Hypothetical calving 0 to 100% of all ice shelves: 101 masks in 1% increments are in icemask_buffered.mat.
 3. Observed thinning 1992 to 2018: Annual thickness cube is in iceshelf_thickness_cube_1992-2018.mat.
-4. Hypothetical future thinning if 1992-2018 rates continue: 50 years of future thinning from 2018, in 2 year increments in iceshelf_thickness_cube_future.mat.
+4. Hypothetical future thinning if 1992-2018 rates continue: 50 years of future thinning from 2018, in 2 year increments in iceshelf_thickness_cube_future.mat (these results are not used).
+5. Hypothetical future thinning in 1% increments until every ice shelf is 1 m thick everywhere.
+For the manuscript, the 1 m thick case is replaced with the 100% calved case.

 Notes:
 * In some of the files below I've named the variable `thickness`, but elsewhere it's `H`.
 It's the same variable, sorry for switching it up.